 The city has many cultural and historical attractions, so it is easy to try something new every day.
 There is a vibrant downtown with all the amenities you could wish for, including great restaurants and shopping, architecture and museums, theatres and parks.

 The downside to living in Vancouver is that it is quite an expensive city.
 However, the average incomes are high, so it balances out the higher cost of living.
-There are plenty of job opportunities in the city and the unemployment rate is only 3.6% which is below both the national and the province averages.
+There are plenty of job opportunities in the city and the unemployment rate is only 5.4% which is the same as the national rate.

 If you are looking for a place to live with plenty of sunshine, then Kelowna is a great option.
 The area receives over 2,000 hours of sunshine per year and has some of the best weather in Canada.

 It is also a thriving city with excellent public services.
 There is a transport system that gets you around the city and connects you to other places in and beyond the province.
-Kelowna has an excellent health care system and great educational institutions.
-It is a smaller city with about 34,000 people calling Kelowna home.
+Kelowna has an excellent healthcare system and great educational institutions.
+It is a smaller city with about 150,000 people calling Kelowna home.
 Its size means that the city is peaceful and calm, yet it still has a good range of amenities.

 Kelowna is a safe city.
 The crime rate is lower than the province’s average.
 The cost of real estate and the cost of living are also below average for the province.
 Residents of Kelowna benefit from easy access to many beautiful parks with many hiking trails.
 You can also visit local wineries of try local cuisine in the various restaurants in town.

-Richmond is another safe British Columbian city with a crime rate 18% below the province’s average.
-The city is also a more affordable than some other British Columbian cities as the cost of living is 3% below the average for the province.
+Richmond is another safe British Columbian city with a crime rate 18.17% below the province’s average.
+The city is also more affordable than some other British Columbian cities as the cost of living is 3% below the average for the province.

 The city has an excellent health care provision with several major hospitals.
 It also has a high-quality public transport system, making it easy to get around without a car.
 There are plenty of recreational opportunities both within the city and its proximity, including hiking and biking trails.
 Richmond is great for culture, too with many museums and galleries to explore.

 Penticton is located one hour south of Vancouver.
-It has its own airport with direct flight to for example, Toronto, Montreal and Calgary.
+It has its own airport with direct flights to, for example, Toronto, Montreal, and Calgary.
 Just like Kelowna, Penticton is another sunshine city with 2,000 hours of sunshine per year and because of its southerly location, the temperatures rarely drop below freezing even in mid-winter.

-Langford is situated on the southern Vancouver Island and is one of the fastest growing cities in British Columbia.
-It is surrounded by nature yet has all the every day conveniences you might need.
-Currently, Langford is home to about 40,000 people who enjoy living costs 21% lower than the province’s average.
+Langford is situated on southern Vancouver Island and is one of the fastest-growing cities in British Columbia.
+It is surrounded by nature yet has all the everyday conveniences you might need.
+Currently, Langford is home to about 46,000 people who enjoy living costs 21% lower than the province’s average.

 This vibrant and growing city has a low unemployment rate as well as a low crime rate which is 28% below the average for British Columbia.
 Its real estate prices are below the average, too, making it a very attractive place to buy property.

-The residents of Langford can shop at farmers’ markets and enjoy festivals, water activities and support local sports teams.
-While Langford is growing rapidly, it still retains a small-town feel, and the city takes care to preserve as much green space as possible within its plans for expansion.
+The residents of Langford can shop at farmers’ markets and enjoy festivals, and water sports, and support local sports teams.
+While Langford is growing rapidly, it still retains a small-town feel, and the city takes care to preserve as much green space as possible within its expansion plans.

 Nanaimo’s residents can enjoy a range of community activities which range from arts to entertainment and politics to sports.
 The city has plenty of shops and restaurants and some unique historical real estate.